 In the book “ Industries of the Future” by Alec Ross, he specifies that we are at the center of cyber security or digital security revolution.
-Personal data such as identity, financial and personal information floods the digital space and is prime for malicious wrongdoings.
+Personal data such as identity, financial and personal information floods the digital space and are prime for malicious wrongdoings.
 Also, there is no scarcity of headline news about companies that aggregates digital information that is getting hacked.
-In Capital One, as a financial company, that acquires users data to provide the best product- I believe we have a great responsibility to our customers to provide a robust security capability for their digital and financial experience.
+In Capital One, as a financial company, that acquires customer data to provide the best product- I believe we have a great responsibility to our customers to provide a robust security capability for their digital and financial experience.

 Inside Capital One, I partnered with great minds to understand, investigate and craft digital experiences that revolve around multi-factor authentication.